 That’s why it’s so important for us to commit to growing our people.

 We’re true believers in the power of learning and development

 At Culture Amp we have a genuine belief in the power of learning and development (L&D).
 But at the same time, we look beyond the traditional structured learning, lecture notes and outsourced training programs.

 As Harvard Professor David Maister, author of First Among Equals: How To Manage A Group Of Professionals, has said: “The only training worth its salt is the training that an employee will be willing to go up the side of a mountain on a goat for.”

 If people don’t want to be there, training is useless.

 In planning our approach to L&D, we wanted to create an environment where training was not forced upon people, but was an amplifier that encouraged both the love of learning and the opportunity to learn.

 We have two key programs that support our L&D vision: Coaching For Everyone and Learn Yourself Up.

 Program one: Coaching For Everyone

 The first program we’ve implemented is Coaching For Everyone.
-Every person working at Culture Amp has access to a number of sessions with an executive coach or life coach at the six-month mark, and then again at the 12 and 24-month anniversaries of their employment.
+Every person working at Culture Amp has access to a number of sessions with an executive coach or life coach at the 9-12 month mark, and then again at every anniversary of their employment.